AvaloniaUI/avalonia-docs/docs/reference/controls/scrollviewer.md

 ---
+title: ScrollViewer
 description: REFERENCE - Built-in Controls
 ---

 import ScrollViewerScreenshot from '/img/gitbook-import/assets/scrollview.gif';

-# Scroll Viewer
+# ScrollViewer

-The scroll viewer control can have content that is bigger than its content zone, and will can provide scroll bars to move hidden content into view.
+The `ScrollViewer` control can have content that is bigger than its content zone, and will can provide scroll bars to move hidden content into view.

 A `ScrollViewer` cannot be contained in a control that has infinite height or width (depending on scrolling direction) such as a `StackPanel`.
 To avoid it, you can either set fixed Height/Width or MaxHeight/MaxWidth or choose another container panel.